Our Partners

 The reality is that outside of preventative care, we typically only see these professionals when we are sick.

-Only 20% of your health comes from your genes or visits to the doctor.
+In fact, only 20% of your health outcomes originate from your genes and visits to the doctor.

-A whopping 80% is determined by the social and environmental factors you deal with every day.
+A whopping 80% is determined by the social and environmental factors you navigate every day.

-We do this by investing in local organizations — their work and their people — focused on improving overall health in our region.
+We do this by investing in local organizations — their work and their people.

-While some of us can make well-informed decisions about the social and environmental surroundings, many cannot.
+While some of us can easily make well-informed decisions about how best to navigate our social and environmental surroundings, many cannot.
 For those facing tough situations, obstacles often replace choices.

 We invite you to help us remove these obstacles by supporting our work.

-We deal with many social and environmental factors every day.
-From birth, these factors add up and greatly affect our long-term health.
+We navigate multiple social and environmental factors every day.
+From birth, these factors accumulate and shape our long-term health expectations.

-To make these factors easier to understand and discuss, we can group them into five main categories:
+To make these factors easier to understand and discuss, we group them into five primary categories:

 1. Education